 Committee Members are required to abide by the Committee Members Code of Conduct.
-Annual Skills and Training Audits are implemented with corporate and individual training plans drawn up dependent on training requirements.
-The integrity and competence of staff is ensured through high recruitment standards and subsequent training courses.
+Annual Skills and Training Audits are implemented with corporate and individual training plans drawn up dependent on training requirements based upon the annual appraisal.
+The integrity and competence of staff is ensured through high recruitment standards and subsequent training courses and annual staff appraisals.
 Staffs are required to adhere to a Staff Code of Conduct.
 High quality personnel are seen as an essential part of the control environment and the ethical standards expected are communicated through the Chairperson, in respect of Committee and the Director in respect of staff.